Mini-Mocs, Redford, $44.00

 With a Coney Island in nearly every town in the state, coney dogs may be one of the best-loved foods in Michigan.
 Send that taste of home to someone who has wandered far away, and they will love you forever.
 Each kit contains 12 Dearborn Sausage special recipe hotdogs, buns, a sweet onion,?the famous American Coney chili sauce, instructions, and even a hat for authenticity.

-The Henry Ford, Dearborn, $40.00
+The Henry Ford, Dearborn, $45.00

 Harken back to a simpler time.
 Regulars to Greenfield Village know the deliciousness of the dough baked in a can that is better known as Hobo Bread.
-The site is also well known for its farm to table efforts, and this box is a wholesome combination of both.
+The Village is also well known for its farm to table efforts, and this box is a wholesome combination of both.
 Select two fresh delicious hobo breads like Ramblin Raisin Walnut Original, Punkin Pumpkin Seed, or Cran-Apple Crossing.
-They will be accompanied by a 16oz. jar of pumpkin butter and a 16oz jar of apple butter, along with a wood spreader primed for serving.
+They will be accompanied by a 16oz. jar of pumpkin butter and a 16oz jar of apple butter, along with a wooden spreader for serving.